-Header image courtesy of Rajasthan Rifles
+Header images courtesy of Uma Nota and Rajasthan Rifles

 Famous for its bold flavours and distinct use of spices, Indian cuisine is the ultimate comfort food.
 From North Indian delicacies to South Indian delights, the diversity within Indian cuisine is phenomenal and often unexplored.
 Whether it is fusion or authentic, Indian food in Hong Kong is home to a plethora of delicious variety that has yet to be explored.
 Here is a guide to some must-try Indian restaurants that are definitely worth a visit.